xsdk-project/MathPackagesTraining2020/pages/session_synopses.md

 hands-on lessons will give you an opportunity to run a variety of stand-alone examples that demonstrate some of the many Trilinos solver capabilities on a model linear problem.

+#### With hypre (Ulrike Yang)

+We will present the basic concepts of iterative linear solvers with focus on Krylov solvers, including the generalized minimum residual method (GMRES), preconditioning and algebraic multigrid (AMG) methods.
+We will provide a brief description of the high performance linear solvers library hypre, its interfaces and its most used multigrid solvers, BoomerAMG and PFMG, including a brief discussion of the effect of their data structures on performance.
+The lesson includes hands-on examples with structured and unstructured solvers from the hypre library applied to several test problems.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>